 The concept of compounding over time

-So, you want to move your Rs 1 lakh to an investment whose returns exceed inflation but additionally mature in six months.
-You can choose a Fixed Deposit (FD) for six months with quarterly compounding, wherein the principal plus interest at the give up of the primary sector is reinvested at the same fee of interest so that you earn hobby on interest.
+So, you want to move your Rs 1 lakh to an investment whose returns exceed inflation but mature in six months.
+You can choose a Fixed Deposit (FD) for six months with quarterly compounding, wherein the principal plus interest at the give up of the primary sector is reinvested at the same interest fee so that you earn hobby on interest.
 This is the compounding energy of time.